EricMTodd/tic-tac-toe/README.md

 - Consider storing all information in objects that are tied to the name of the project in order to keep the localStorage namespace clean.
 This may mean refactoring the library application to have the same structure.

+- Since the module patter allows for greater separation of concerns, consider modularizing every major aspect of the application by putting them into their own .js file.
+For example, a ticTacToe.js file specifically for the game itself, a user.js file to handle adding or removing users, so on and so forth.

 ## General notes

 - localStorage syntax = localStorage.setItem("keyName", value);